 Homeward Bound

-With a universal feeling of relief we were all looking forward to getting home and glad that our worries were over…
+As it had been a very busy, but fun weekend we were all looking forward to getting home and glad that our worries were over…

 Or were they?